parmance/hccaffe/README.md

 A. ROCM 1.0 Installation (If not done so far)

+B. Pre-requisites Installation

-B. HCCaffe Build
+C. HCCaffe Build

-C. Unit Testing
+D. Unit Testing

 ## Installation Steps in detail: